madeleinemjk/snackitude-madeleine-kluth-wd-bstn-capstone/README.md

 ## How to set this up yourself!

 1. Fork the repository https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-and-forking-repositories-from-github-desktop#forking-a-repository and choose "For my own purposes".
-2. npm init
-3. npm install
+2. npm install
-4. set up MySQL workbench with your password and new schema.
+3. set up MySQL workbench with your password and new schema.
-5. create your Google Maps API key to use.
+4. create your Google Maps API key to use.
-6. set RELOAD_DB = true in your server .env to start your create your database tables, run node server.js in the Server terminal, then set it to false to keep your data.
+5. set RELOAD_DB = true in your server .env to start your create your database tables, run node server.js in the Server terminal, then set it to false to keep your data.
-7. run npm start in the Client terminal.
+6. run npm start in the Client terminal.
-8. happy hacking!
+7. happy hacking!